-Four buildings make up the Landmark, a luxury mall over 200 shops and restaurants.
+Four buildings make up the Landmark, a luxury mall with over 200 shops and restaurants.
 These buildings have been rebranded with new names, each starting with Landmark.

 Everything Armani exists in Landmark Chater with separate stores for Armani Fiori (gorgeous flower arrangements), Emporio Armani, Giorgio Armani Beauty, EA7, and more.
 Some locals call it the “Armani Building” or by its old name Chater House.

 Landmark Prince’s (otherwise known as Prince’s Building) borders Mandarin Oriental, Hong Kong.
 Find Oliver’s gourmet grocery store, Bookazine (excellent for books and Hong Kong souvenirs), Altfield’s for antiques, and the third floor full of children’s clothing and necessities.
-Mothercare is a good stop if you forgot to pack baby gear.
+Mothercare would be a good stop if you forgot to pack baby gear.

 Landmark Alexandra rests in the center of the four buildings, with walkways out to the other three.
 It’s mostly high-rise office space, but here you’ll find large Prada and Burberry stores in addition to Starbucks.